airsquared/blobsaver/README.md

 ## Features
 - Store up to three devices with presets
+- Choose where to save blobs
 - Automatically checks for updates and prompts if available
 - Optionally specify device identifier instead of using device picker
 - Optionally specify apnonce
-- Specify Board Config/Internal Name if needed

 ## Feedback
 Please send feedback via [Github Issue](https://github.com/airsquared/blobsaver/issues/new) or [Reddit PM](https://www.reddit.com//message/compose?to=01110101_00101111&subject=Blobsaver+Feedback) if you encounter any bugs/problems or have a feature request.

 ## TODO:
-- Menu bar
-- Choose where to save blobs
+- Daemon to do it automatically in the background (Possiblity?)

 ## Built With
 - JDK 8